 The Centre for Postdigital Cultures was launched in February 2018.
 We bring together postdigital media theorists, practitioners, activists and artists from more than 15 countries speaking more than 20 languages.
 By drawing on transdisciplinary ideas associated with open, disruptive and immersive media, feminism, the posthuman, and the politics of care, we endeavour to help 21st century society and its cultural institutions (galleries, libraries, archives, museums, etc.) respond to the challenges faced in relation to the digital at a global, national and local level.

-The Centre for Postdigital Cultures belongs to the broader digital humanities field.
-Today, however, ‘the digital’ can no longer be understood as a separate domain of media and culture.
-If we actually examine the digital - rather than taking it for granted we know what it means - we soon see that digital information processing is now present in every aspect of our lives.
+Researchers in the CPC adopt an innovative stance to exploring digital culture.
+It is our position that the “digital” cannot be understood as a separate domain of culture.
+If we actually examine the digital - rather than taking it for granted we already know what it means - we see that today digital information processing is present in every aspect of our lives.
 This includes our global communication, entertainment, education, energy, banking, health, transport, manufacturing, food, and water-supply systems.
-The very idea of digital humanities – based as it is on a presumed difference between computing and the digital on the one hand, and the humanistic and human on the other – is therefore somewhat anachronistic and inappropriate.
+Attention therefore needs to turn from “the digital”, to the various overlapping processes and infrastructures that shape and organise it, along with those that the digital helps to shape and organise in turn.
+This is what we mean by ‘postdigital’.

 Our research centre investigates and reimagines such enmeshed models of culture, society, and the creative economy for the 21st century postdigital world.
 We are interested in how we are born out of our relation to media – as opposed to seeing media simply as external instruments or tools, the latter being the classical Aristotelian view that has dominated our understanding of media technologies to date.

 The CPC will:

 - Produce world class research in both theoretical and practice-applied humanities

 - Create a sustainable research environment to support the centre's activities